bozsahin/combinators-in-lisp/README.md

 Once we have that, combinators are just macros sitting on top of LAMs (not lambdas)

-Lambda calculus ADT implementation is by Alessandro Cimatti.
+Lambda calculus ADT is by Alessandro Cimatti.

-Just prefix the Curry & Feys name with '&'.
+For combinators, just prefix the Curry & Feys name with '&'.

 -cem bozsahin